kchawla-pi/united-states-of-browsers/README.md

-# united-states-of-browsers
+# United States of Browsers
-A project to combine and organize history and bookmarks across multiple browsers and browser profiles.
+##### A project to combine and organize history and bookmarks across multiple browsers and browser profiles.

-The project idea is, essentially, I use multiple browsers and multiple browser profiles.
+I use multiple browsers and multiple browser profiles.
 This scatters my history, bookmarks across multiple interfaces.

 Whenever I wish to search something, I have to go through them all until I find them.
 I wish to build a tool which will read browser profile files and combine the history and bookmarks list, ready to be searched and organized automatically.